kubera/kubera.github.com/_posts/2011-05-03-define-your-architecture-with-maven.md

 tags: [maven, architecture]
 ---

-Maven is not just a build and dependency management tool, it also offers a way how to define the architecture of your software.
-You can have your modules in layers like a presentation, a business-logic and a persistence layer.
+Maven is not just a build and dependency management tool, it also offers a way to define the architecture of your software.
+You can have your modules in layers such as a presentation, a business-logic and a persistence layer.

 Lets suppose your architecture looks like the following image.